Did you know?

 Jurassic Park and Science Outreach

 While Jurassic Park brings dinosaurs to life in wonder and awe, the real science behind them is equally captivating.
-Through science communication, I highlight where cinematic fiction meets palaeontological reality, ensuring that audiences appreciate the discoveries shaping our understanding of prehistoric life.
+Although Jurassic Park is not a documentary, the franchise has always incorporated scientific ideas to shape its world.
+Through my outreach work, I highlight where cinematic fiction aligns with palaeontological evidence and where it diverges.
+This helps audiences understand real discoveries that reshape our understanding of dinosaurs.

 You can check out my analysis of the film’s dinosaur depictions in the video below.